 The capital budget authorizes and provides the basis for controlling expenditures related to the acquisition of significant city assets and construction of capital facilities.

-Showing the budget in these three components separates key policy issues in order to facilitate their consideration.
-The policy officials can examine the level at which existing programs should be funded, what program improvements should be made and at what level of funding.
+Showing the budget in these three components separates key policy issues in order to facilitate their consideration: policy officials can examine the level at which existing programs should be funded, what program improvements should be made, and the appropriate level of funding.